Perelman School of Medicine

-The Perelman School of Medicine, previously the University of Pennsylvania School of Medicine (Penn Med), is the medical school of the University of Pennsylvania, a private university in Philadelphia.
+The Perelman School of Medicine, previously the University of Pennsylvania School of Medicine (Penn Med), is the medical school of the University of Pennsylvania, a private Ivy league research university in Philadelphia.
 Founded in 1765, it is the oldest medical school in the United States.

 As of 2024, the school has about 2,900 faculty members and nearly $1 billion in annual sponsored program awards.